keemcodes/Employee-Initiatives-App-Official-Changelog/README.md

 #### Main Functionality
 * Submit a list of weekly goals and initiatives
 * Request "resources" to help with goals/tasks
+* User can edit current and previous submissions
 * Track previously submitted goals and initatives
+* Tracks status of submitted goals and initatives
 * Integrates with Microsoft Active Directory to allow for Single Sign On
   * Uses Microsoft Active Directory information to generate user accounts
     * User is never required to create an account